harvard-library/aspace-import-excel/README.md

 # aspace-import-excel
-An [ArchivesSpace ](http://archivesspace.org/) [plugin](https://github.com/archivesspace/archivesspace/blob/master/plugins/PLUGINS_README.md) to support the bulk uploading via Excel SpreadSheet of Archival Objects and (optionally) their associated Creator Agents, Top Containers, Subjects, Digital Objects etc.
+An [ArchivesSpace ](http://archivesspace.org/) [plugin](https://github.com/archivesspace/tech-docs/blob/master/customization/plugins.md) to support the bulk uploading via Excel SpreadSheet of Archival Objects and (optionally) their associated Creator Agents, Top Containers, Subjects, Digital Objects etc.

 Also supports the inport of spreadsheets that will allow for the creation of Digital Objects to be associated with already-created Archival Objects for **Version  2.2.2 and higher** of ArchiveSpace.

 ## Current Version

-  For versions of ArchivesSpace **before** v2.2.2:  [v1.7.8](https://github.com/harvard-library/aspace-import-excel/releases/tag/v1.7.8)  **Note:** This version does *not* support the creation of Digital Objects to be associated with already-created Archival Objects.
+  For versions of ArchivesSpace **before** v2.2.2:  [v1.7.8](https://github.com/harvard-library/aspace-import-excel/releases/tag/v1.7.8)

+    NOTE: This version does *not* support the creation of Digital Objects to be associated with already-created Archival Objects.

-  For ArchivesSpace **v2.2.2 and higher**: [v2.1.15](https://github.com/harvard-library/aspace-import-excel/releases/tag/v2.1.15)
+  For ArchivesSpace **v2.2.2 and higher**: [v2.1.18](https://github.com/harvard-library/aspace-import-excel/releases/tag/v2.1.18)

 ## Development